-4. The case-study: the urban context of Ortigia: real estate market

-Ortigia, the historic center of Syracuse, consists of an island about 50 hectares in surface, connected to the mainland by three bridges.
-Until about 2000, Ortigia has been a marginal neighborhood, largely abandoned and decayed, despite the importance of its monuments and its incomparable scenic value.
+4. The case-study.
+The urban context of Ortigia: real estate market has been a marginal neighborhood, largely abandoned and decayed, despite the importance of its monuments and its incomparable scenic value.
 Later, a massive redevelopment program stimulated the real estate initiative and investments, determining an immediate impact on the market prices, estimated on an average 100% in a year around 2003.